paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/examples.md

 * A 'Going concern' statement can indicate trouble for an organisation.
 [This Guardian story on the London Garden Bridge project](https://www.theguardian.com/politics/2017/jan/11/london-garden-bridge-project-future-doubt-trustees) comes from such a statement [in their annual accounts](https://beta.companieshouse.gov.uk/company/08755461/filing-history)
 * [This story about a care home company blaming problems on Brexit and council cuts](https://www.theguardian.com/business/2017/nov/15/debt-laden-four-seasons-health-care-suffers-275m-loss) also comes from a similar statement - you can find it in the [2016 accounts for Four Seasons Health Care](https://beta.companieshouse.gov.uk/company/FC016792/filing-history)
 * [These accounts on the Charity Commission website](http://apps.charitycommission.gov.uk/Accounts/Ends51/0000213251_AC_20170331_E_C.PDF) for leprosy charity [Lepra](http://beta.charitycommission.gov.uk/charity-details/?regid=213251&subid=0) highlight the effect of Brexit on exchange rates and reduced value of donations.
+* [Carillion's 2016 accounts](http://www.annualreports.co.uk/Company/carillion-plc) provide an example of the problems with **intangible assets**, specifically **goodwill**: as [one comment piece points out](https://www.theguardian.com/commentisfree/2018/apr/23/capita-carillion-outsourcing-local-elections-aditya-chakrabortty): "Carillion repeatedly pulled forward hundreds of millions on profits expected from future work, and paid that cash out to shareholders.
+Since the huge profits it was booking did not exist, it had to borrow the cash it paid out to shareholders – and the debt was secured against goodwill: its brand name, relations with customers and staff.
+However hard such things are to value, Carillion reckoned that they were worth a tidy £1.57bn.
+As MPs discovered to their amazement in January, “goodwill” was Carillion’s single biggest asset."

 ## Copies of accounts